-- Sexual comments e.g. making lewd comments or sexualized remarks about a person's clothes or appearance, using sexualised names etc - Physical behaviour e.g. deliberately brushing against someone, interfering with clothing (flicking bra straps, lifting up skirts etc), displaying pictures, drawings or photos of a sexual nature - Online harassment e.g. non-consensual sharing of images and videos, unwanted sexualised comments and messages - 17.6 Gatehouse School has an important role in developing pupils' understanding of what constitutes peer-on-peer abuse and instilling behavioural norms that minimise the risk of it taking place.
-With this in mind, staff should be aware of the importance of: - enforcing the School's rules which are explicit about the high standards of behaviour and courtesy the School expects - implementing in a consistent way its Behaviour Policy - being clear that sexual violence or sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing of sexual violence or sexual harassment as as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up'. - implementing the School's anti-bullying strategy
+- 16.4 Sexual violence and sexual harassment can occur between pupils of any age and sex.
+However, staff should be aware that some groups are at greater risks than others.
+Girls, pupils with SEND, and LGBTQ+ pupils are more likely to be victims of these types of abuse.
+Sexual violence includes acts such as sexual assault, assault by penetration, and rape.
+A key feature of such acts is that the sexual activity takes place without the consent of the victim.
+Consent can only be given if an individual has the freedom and capacity to choose to participate in a sexual act. - 16.5 Sexual harassment refers to 'unwanted conduct of a sexual nature' and can occur online and offline.
+Sexual harassment can take a wide variety of forms: - Sexual comments e.g. making lewd comments or sexualized remarks about a person's clothes or appearance, using sexualised names etc - Physical behaviour e.g. deliberately brushing against someone, interfering with clothing (flicking bra straps, lifting up skirts etc), displaying pictures, drawings or photos of a sexual nature - Online harassment e.g. non-consensual sharing of images and videos, unwanted sexualised comments and messages - 16.6 Gatehouse School has an important role in developing pupils' understanding of what constitutes peer-on-peer abuse and instilling behavioural norms that minimise the risk of it taking place.
+With this in mind, staff should be aware of the importance of: - not assuming peer on peer / child on child abuse is not occurring because known cases are rare, because it may in fact be that such abuse is occurring and is simply going unreported by pupils. - enforcing the School's rules which are explicit about the high standards of behaviour and courtesy the School expects - implementing in a consistent way its Behaviour Policy - being clear that sexual violence or sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing of sexual violence or sexual harassment as as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up'. - implementing the School's anti-bullying strategy